-What you can buy on a $40 daily budget in Laos
+Laos Budget.
+What you can buy on a $40 daily budget.

 We spend around $40 every day for a family of four, that covers all food, drinks and accommodation, it would be hard to spend more.
 It isn’t enough to cover all the extras, day trips, visa extensions, bus journeys and so on.

 Accommodation is easy on the budget in Laos and the standard is great.
 Guest houses at our price point are pretty new and incredibly clean.
-Little Boo vomited all over the bed recently ( long story, we thought he had Dengue).
+Little Boo vomited all over the bed recently.
 Stripping the bed in the middle of the night revealed new, unstained everything, that was great to see.

-We are paying 90,000 kip ( about $12 AU) for this room with air con, en suite, fan, TV and free wi-fi , the guest house is right on the river and was perfect for us in Vang Vieng.
+We apayed 90,000 kip ( about $12 AU) for this room with air con, en suite, fan, TV and free wi-fi , the guest house is right on the river and was perfect for us in Vang Vieng.
 In Luang Prabang and Vientiane we payed more.

-Food is more expensive than Thailand.
-In Thailand you can get a meal for a dollar, you won’t get anything for a dollar here, the starting point is 10,000 Kip, but the portions are much bigger ( 7,000Kip = $1Au).
+Food is more expensive than Thailand or Vietnam.
+In Thailand you can get a meal for a dollar, likewise Vietnam, you won’t get anything for a dollar in Laos.
+The starting point is 10,000 Kip, but the portions are much bigger ( 7,000Kip = $1Au).
 For 10, 000 you can buy a cheese roti, a beer or a bowl of noodle soup, if you shop around.
 Vietnam and Thailand are cheaper for food and beer but portions are small.
 Hungry boys preferred Laos portions and we happily split a meal between my younger son and I.

 Luang Prabang is a lot more expensive than Vang Vieng, but prices still start at 10,000.